Planting flowering ornamental trees in your landscape can add beauty and color to your garden throughout the year.

 Attracting Pollinators and Birds

-Flowering trees like crabapple and dogwood draw pollinators.
+Flowering trees like dogwood draw pollinators.

 Bees and butterflies visit these trees for nectar.
 This helps in the pollination of other plants.